 Especially if you’re on a state full-ride, like Excelsior Scholarship, Florida Prepaid, New Mexico Scholars, Bright Futures,

 The happy medium?
-Big schools generally have honors colleges.
+Most super-sized schools have honors colleges.

-An honors college is like a smaller college within the university.
+An honors college is a smaller liberal arts college within the university.
 It offers the smaller class sizes, including lecture courses, and faculty that can deliver the level of intellectual rigor that can attract a top student.

 That’s not to say that you can’t get off to graduate school or med school at a large university.
 It’s just a lot harder to get what you need, given the real student-to-professor ratio.
 Remember that’s different than a student-to-teacher ratio, which many big colleges advertise.
 The difference?
-The second number includes grad students and virtual teachers who aren’t professors.
+The second number includes grad students, adjunct professors, a new group of “teachers,” and virtual teachers who aren’t professors.

 WHERE IT IS USEFUL

 If you are on a state prepaid plan, or a state-funded scholarship program that must be used at one of their schools, but size is a problem, the Honors College offers an opportunity to students with excellent GPAs in high school to get an education that will give them access to faculty similar to a small liberal arts college.

 Understand how each honors college works.
 All are different.
 Some, you never take classes outside of the honors college.
 Some you take classes at an upper level where the classroom sizes are smaller.
 There are a few honor programs, though, that require you to still take a few oversized lecture hall classes in the larger university in your freshman and sophomore years.
 That’s a potential concern, because a bad grade in a freshman 101 course with 1000 students in it, and ten to fifteen grad students teaching section break-outs can land you a C in your freshman year that can haunt you when you apply for graduate schools.

 Always know the details of how they operate their school within the school.